 The Victron 100/30 was the heart of our Camper Trailer Electrical Upgrade.

 I’ve been nothing but impressed with this unit.
-It works well, the app and Bluetooth dongle is truly awesome and it works extremely well connected to 400W of panels on the boat loader solar system.
+It works well, the app and Bluetooth dongle is truly awesome and it works extremely well connected to 400W of panels on the Camper trailer boat rack.

 Victron have been making solar regulators for a long time now, and not just the 12 and 24V gear; they make inverters for house panels and much bigger solar systems.
 They have a hugely respected reputation for quality gear, and have awesome customer service should you require it.
 The Victron Solar Controller would be one of the most highly recommended one online, and for good reason.

 One of the reasons I went with a Victron MPPT regulator was that it will take up to 100 volts, which means that it is compatible with 12V panels wired in series, or house panels if you will.
 You cannot do this with many normal DCDC battery chargers, as they wont accept the higher voltage.

 These are often rated as the best MPPT charge controllers in Australia, and for good reason.